-- Generalist or advanced standing coursework - Either 920 hours (generalist) or 500 hours (advanced standing) MSW field practicum experience - The MSW summative evaluation project may be accepted by the MBA program as partial fulfillment of the MBA project. - Complete a minimum of ten MBA courses after completion of the MSW degree. - For more information regarding the MBA coursework required for the MSW/MBA dual degree, see the MBA section.
+- Generalist or advanced standing coursework - Either 920 hours (generalist) or 500 hours (advanced standing) MSW field practicum experience - Complete a minimum of ten MBA courses after completion of the MSW degree. - For more information regarding the MBA coursework required for the MSW/MBA dual degree, see the MBA section.